 But maybe boaters here in the Palmetto State are learning to take safety a little more seriously, despite the bump in reported accidents.
 After 2013’s severe peak of 26 deaths on the water in just one year, the next two years saw only 13 and 15 boating-related deaths, respectively.
 While the exact reason for this shift may not be visible in the raw statistics, hopefully it’s a positive sign for the future.

 Recreational Boating Safety Advice

 - Wear a life jacket.
 Get one for yourself, and make sure that all passengers aboard have USCG-approved PFDs (personal flotation devices), too.
-SC law states that all boats need to have a PFD available for everyone aboard.
+South Carolina boating law states that all boats need to have a PFD available for everyone aboard.
 Check with the Department of Natural Resources Boating Regulations for more information.

-The Law Office of Kenneth E. Berger knows the law when it comes to boating accidents, and we are here to serve you when you need help.
+The Law Office of Kenneth E. Berger knows South Carolina law when it comes to boating accidents, and we are here to serve you when you need help.
 If you have questions after being hurt in a boating accident, please call us in our Columbia office at 803-790-2800 to arrange a free consultation.
 You can also reach out team 24/7 by starting a live chat with us.